Training structure

 Faculty of Science

-This UE is a core module in mechanical design technology.
-It enables students to apply the concepts of standard component sizing seen mainly in the technology units in L2 (introduction to mechanical design) and L3 (structure and sizing, mechanical design 1 and 2) to the case of existing mechanical systems.
-It also indirectly draws on all the other UEs in rigid and deformable solid mechanics seen mainly in L2 and L3.
+This course unit is a core module in mechanical design technology.
+It enables students to apply the concepts of standard component dimensioning mainly seen in the L2 (introduction to mechanical design) and L3 (structure and dimensioning, mechanical design 1 and 2) technology course units in the case of existing mechanical systems.
+It also indirectly draws on all other courses in rigid and deformable solid mechanics, mainly seen in L2 and L3.

-Emphasis is placed on the discovery and comparison of real technological solutions, to enrich the technological culture, and on the research, critical choice and pre-dimensioning of technological solutions compatible with the system studied, based on partial (re)design specifications.
-Finally, the realization of the chosen solution is based on the sketching of an accurate drawing in the sense of industrial drawing, both on paper and using CAD software, with complete dimensioning of one of the mechanism's parts.
+The emphasis is on discovering and comparing real technological solutions, thereby enriching technological culture, and on researching, critically selecting, and pre-dimensioning technological solutions compatible with the system under study based on partial (re)design specifications.
+Finally, the implementation of the chosen solution is based on the drafting of an accurate industrial design, both on paper and using CAD software, with complete dimensions for one of the mechanism's parts.

 Mechanical design 2